kstenerud/concise-encoding/cte-specification.md

     6.411e+9 = 6411000000
     6.411e-9 = 0.000000006411

+The maximum number of significant digits, if not specified by the party encoding the data, is as many digits as ieee754 allows for the data type.

 Numbers must be written in lower case.

-There are two kinds of floating point numbers supported in this spec: binary and decimal.
+There are two types of floating point numbers supported: binary and decimal.

 #### Binary Floating Point